mayberryjp/sando/README.md

 ## 🛠️ **Initial Configuration**

 After initial installation, only the collector is running.
 First, you'll want to configure Netflowv5 on your PfSense Firewall (or another platform where Netflowv5 is supported).
-Then you'll want to go to HomelabIDS Settings and turn on the detection engine and turn on specific detections.
+Then you'll want to go to HomelabIDS Settings and turn on the detection engine, complete your local network information and turn on specific detections.
 We suggest turning on the New Host Detection to start with to start building some awareness of your local topology.

 ---